-Businesses need to be more serious about workforce planning, talent analytics and invest in strengthening their employer brand if they are going to remain an attractive proposition in Australia and throughout the region.
+Businesses need to be more severe about workforce planning and talent analytics and invest in strengthening their employer brand if they remain an attractive proposition in Australia and throughout the region.

 Reluctance to invest time in workforce planning strategies may hinder the ability to attract talented employees to fill pipelines for critical roles and leadership in the future.

-Over half (51%) of businesses in Malaysia, 42% in India and 31% of organisations in China spend 30% or more of their planning time considering workforce strategies, and this extra effort could draw high potential employees out of Australia.
+Over half (51%) of businesses in Malaysia, 42% in India and 31% of organisations in China spend 30% or more of their planning time considering workforce strategies.
+This extra effort could draw high potential employees out of Australia.

-Australian companies are no longer the only competition to pose threat.
-Organisations must continuously keep track of international developments and have a thorough understanding of how these developments may attract talent overseas, away from their operations.
+Australian companies are no longer the only competitors to pose a threat.
+Organisations must continuously keep track of international developments and thoroughly understand how these developments may attract talent overseas, away from their operations.

 Australian businesses must continue to increase efforts toward their strategies if they wish to keep up with the development of workforce planning within the Asia Pacific region.
 If not, they run the risk of being left behind.